You are here

 Have you done everything you're supposed to?
 Have you missed anything that could be worth points?

-The following checklist will help you decide whether you're ready to take an Editors Canada certification test.
+The following checklist will help you decide whether you're ready to take an Editors Canada certification exam.

-The more check marks you have in the "Yes" column, the better prepared you are for an Editors Canada certification test.
+The more check marks you have in the "Yes" column, the better prepared you are for an Editors Canada certification exam.

 |Do I have at least five years of full-time experience as an editor or proofreader?|

 |Is my experience reasonably broad?|

 |Have I mastered the fundamentals of editing, in addition to the specific skills for the type of editing I'm doing?|

 |Do employers, clients and other editors think my skills are excellent?|

 |Have I studied Professional Editorial Standards (2016) in detail?|